arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://www.economist.com/the-world-in-brief">https://www.economist.com/the-world-in-brief</a><hr>

-The **European Commission** will reportedly urge member countries to cut **gas** usage by 15% amid fears of reduced supply from Russia.
-The emergency plan, reported by Reuters, comes after Vladimir Putin said when **Gazprom** restarts supplies to Europe via the **Nord Stream 1** pipeline on Thursday, it will be at a drastically reduced capacity.
+The **European Commission** urged member countries to cut **gas** usage by 15% amid fears of reduced supply from Russia.
+The emergency plan, comes after Vladimir Putin said that when **Gazprom** restarts supplies to Europe via the **Nord Stream 1** pipeline on Thursday, it will be at a drastically reduced capacity.
 Officially the pipeline is closed for maintenance.
 Some suspect Russia is manipulating gas flows as a [political tool](https://www.economist.com/europe/2022/07/11/europe-is-preparing-for-russian-gas-to-be-cut-off-this-winter) in retaliation for the EU’s support of Ukraine.

  **Britain** recorded **temperatures** of more than 40°C for the first time on Tuesday, with the freakish heat straining fire departments and other public services.
 [Extremely high temperatures](https://www.economist.com/the-economist-explains/2022/07/19/the-increase-in-simultaneous-heatwaves) were recorded across Europe.
 Huge [wildfires](https://www.economist.com/graphic-detail/2022/07/18/how-bad-are-europes-wildfires) have flashed across the continent in recent days, with tens of thousands of people fleeing homes in France.
 Portugal reported more than 1,000 heatwave-related deaths.